viters/docs/cookbook/data-models/create-reusable-page-components-using-m2a.md

 2. A block of cards that could link out to blog posts or other content.
 3. A block of rich text or HTML content.

-Let’s break down our data model for each section.
+Let’s break down the data model for each section.

 ---